 2. (13-16) Moses intercedes for Israel, appealing to God’s glory.

 And Moses said to the LORD: “Then the Egyptians will hear it, for by Your might You brought these people up from among them, and they will tell it to the inhabitants of this land.
 They have heard that You, LORD, are among these people; that You, LORD, are seen face to face and Your cloud stands above them, and You go before them in a pillar of cloud by day and in a pillar of fire by night.
-Now if You kill these people as one man, then the nations which have heard of Your fame will speak, saying, Because the LORD was not able to bring this people to the land which He swore to give them, therefore He killed them in the wilderness.’”
+Now if You kill these people as one man, then the nations which have heard of Your fame will speak, saying, ‘Because the LORD was not able to bring this people to the land which He swore to give them, therefore He killed them in the wilderness.’”

 a.
-And Moses said to the LORD: Moses did not entertain God’s offer for a moment.
-Instead, he pled for the nation and loved them despite their rebellion, and he was zealous for the glory of God.
+And Moses said to the LORD: It seems that Moses did not consider God’s proposal for a moment.
+Instead, Moses pleaded for the nation and loved them despite their rebellion.

 3. (17-19) Moses intercedes for Israel, appealing to God’s power and promise.